top of page

 Prior to joining FDRHPO, Tim worked at the Victim’s Assistance Center as Outreach Coordinator/Advocate.
 While he has been trained in mental health, addiction, and victim advocacy, he is also a certified "Getting Ahead" facilitator and "Bridges Out of Poverty" trainer.

-Tim is active within the community as the Vice President of the North Country Affordable Housing Board of Directors, a member of the United Way of NNY Peer Grants Review Committee, and serves on the "Bridges Out of Poverty" Steering Committee.
+Tim is active within the community as the Vice President of the North Country Affordable Housing and NCPPC Board of Directors, a member of the United Way of NNY Peer Grants Review Committee, and serves on the "Bridges Out of Poverty" Steering Committee.

 Erika Flint